 The termination clause retains your right to enforce the Terms & Conditions by terminating accounts that violate it.
 You can also simply maintain the right to terminate accounts for any reason you see fit.

 Before it updated its Terms & Conditions agreement, Dropbox adopted a general approach to terminating accounts.
 It explains that users may stop using services at any time and a violation of the T&C results in account termination:

 If there are user behaviors that are not tolerated, those should also be listed in your termination clause.

 A general termination clause remains legally sufficient.
 This may be a good option for the short term if this is the first Terms & Conditions you write or if your app or website is new.
 Eventually, you may want to make it more specific, especially if you happen to come across an unusual situation that you want to explicitly acknowledge.

 Your Terms & Conditions agreement will change as you learn more about your market and encounter new issues.
-This is common with all developers and users generally expect it.
+Include a clause that states this, and how you will notify users of changes.